Atforestry/infrastructure/README.md

 * **user-query** service:

-    front-end query to check if an area (identified by latitude&longitude) is undergoing deforestration
+    front-end query to check if an area (identified by latitude&longitude) is predicted by our model to be suffering from deforestration